Take 5 with the Clinical Research Unit (CRU)

 Who Does the Research in the CRU?

 Our research staff uses a team approach tailored to the needs of the Principal Investigator and the study team to provide care.
 Our multidisciplinary staff includes a Certified Medical Assistant, Licensed Vocational Nurses, Registered Nurses, a Registered Dietician and Dietary Technician.
-Working together we are able to provide a safe and efficient research environment.
-Just as every study is unique, the delegation of tasks is determined after thorough discussion with the Investigator and their staff.
-Investigators are able to determine the services and level of effort needed to augment their own resources and expertise.
+Working together, we can provide a safe and efficient research environment.
+Every study is unique, so the delegation of tasks is determined after thorough discussion with the investigator and his or her staff.
+Investigators can determine the services and level of effort needed to augment their own resources and expertise.

 As the Clinical R.N., What is Your Job in the CRU?

 I provide leadership and supervision of the CRU staff, ensuring smooth and efficient operations of the CRU.
 I am the first point of contact for investigators and other university staff, and work to resolve conflicts or address issues as they arise.
 Within my department I work with our senior management to define the future course and goals of our unit.

 How Long Have You Been At UT Southwestern?

 I joined UT Southwestern in 1999 as a Research Nurse/Study Coordinator in the Clinical Trials Office.
 During my career at UTSW, I have held numerous positions in the research sector, including Nurse Supervisor, Nurse Administrator, and Clinical Research Manager.

 What is the Most Used Resource in the CRU?